MusicbotAU/ejukebox-website/index.markdown

 ## Test drive **eJukebox** before you sign up, right now
 **eJukebox** is now an online radio station and has signed with iHeart Radio.
 We are streaming across the planet, commercial free music 24/7 showing exactly what **eJukebox** is all about. **eJukebox** is a music solution for pubs, clubs, bars, venues, cafes, retail outlets & functions, and now, we're your **online** music solution.
 You can take us for a spin and put us to our paces by giving us the pub test.

-**eJukebox Hits** is now on iHeart radio.

-Hear for yourself the quality and the the selection of the music:
+**eJukebox** is now on iHeart radio appearing with the **Whisperscape** brand. .Hear for yourself the quality and the the selection of the music:

 <p align="center"><a href="./stream-us.html">
 <img style="vertical-align:middle;margin:10px 0px 10px 0px" width="200" src="blobs/iHeartRadio_logo.png">